Dizzy: Large-Scale Crawling and Analysis of Onion Services: Deployment

 \subsection{Ethical Considerations}

 Dizzy's functionality depends on data that is collected and aggregated from public onion services.
 This data allows Dizzy to offer an easy way to explore, filter out, and search the darkweb for users and services that are relevant to an ongoing investigation.
 As such, we are faced with privacy concerns related to data collection and analysis, especially knowing that both users and service providers have high expectations of privacy when using Tor.
-In what follows, we discuss the actions we took to address these concerns as we worked with our institution's IRB board to approve Dizzy's deployment.
+Below we discuss the actions we took to address these concerns in accordance with the guidelines of Tor Research Safety Board~\cite{torsafetyboard}, Tor Ethical Research Guidelines~\cite{torethicalguide}, and our institution's IRB board.

 For data collection, Dizzy uses crawlers that target only publicly-available onion domains.
 The crawlers are polite, passive, and respect robots.txt instructions.
 This means Dizzy does not collect data from services that require authentication, payment, or email exchange.
-Also, all collected data is secured and stored on our private infrastructure whose access is restricted to authorized researchers.
+Dizzy also balances the load across the guard nodes in order to avoid overwhelming the Tor network.
+In addition, all data collected is secured and stored on our private infrastructure whose access is restricted to authorized researchers.

 As for data analysis, Dizzy provides APIs for domain classification and cryptocurrency tracing of onion services, which can result in linking services and their users to particular content types or cryptocurrency transactions/wallets.
 While such analysis may deanonymize a small fraction of Tor users when combined with regular web data, especially public social media~\cite{al2020deanonymizing}, it does not put users at any additional risk.
 Instead, it exposes existing risks and corrects common misconceptions, such as Bitcoin being a private or anonymous online payment system.